 Around his chair were gathered Simhah b.
-Samuel, R. Shamuel b.
+Samuel, R. Samuel b.
 Meir (Rashbam), and Shemaya, his grandsons; likewise Shemaria, Judah b.
 Nathan, and Isaac Levi b.
 Asher, all of whom continued his work.

-The commentaries and interpretations in the Talmud of this school are the basis and starting point for the Ashkenazik tradition of how to interpret and understand the Talmud's explanation of Biblical laws.
+The commentaries and interpretations in the Talmud of this school are the basis and starting point for the Ashkenazic tradition of how to interpret and understand the Talmud's explanation of Biblical laws.

-In many cases these interpretations differ substantially from those of the Sephardim, which results in differences between how Ashkenazim and Sphardim hold what the practical application of the law is.
+In many cases, these interpretations differ substantially from those of the Sephardim, which results in differences between how Ashkenazim and Sephardim hold what the practical application of the law is.

-In hiss Biblical commentaries he availed himself of the works of his contemporaries.
+In his Biblical commentaries, he availed himself of the works of his contemporaries.